The Xometry app works best with JavaScript enabled!

 Any change or degradation to the medium to which power is supplied to create a laser beam will affect the laser's output and stability.
 Other factors that affect the power output and stability are:

-1. The temperature of the laser and the environment.
+1. The temperature of the laser and the environment

-2. Vibration.
+2. Vibration

-3. Poor construction.
+3. Poor construction

-4. Power supply instability.
+4. Power supply instability

 What Are the Advantages of a Continuous Wave Laser?

-1. They are compact.
+1. They are compact

-3. They have a high power density.
+3. They have a high power density

-4. High feed rates for welding applications.
+4. They enable high feed rates in welding applications

 What Are the Disadvantages of a Continuous Wave Laser?

-4. They require a stable power source.
+4. The need for a stable power source

 What Are Some Recent Advances in Continuous Wave Laser Technology?